dengqi105/MCMR/README.md

 K:            the number of FIMFs, 5~9 is suitable for most situations.

-d_method:     the data augmentation method.
-FDM has an excellent performance.
+d_method:      AFD has an excellent performance.

 corr:         the correlation measure method.
 The default is the Correntropy.